LGBTQ culture in New York City: Institutions

 The Lesbian, Gay, Bisexual & Transgender Community Center is located on West 13th Street in the West Village, Lower Manhattan.

 Services & Advocacy for GLBT Elders (SAGE) is the country's largest and oldest organization dedicated to improving the lives of lesbian, gay, bisexual and transgender people.
 SAGE is located at 305 Seventh Avenue, 15th Floor NYC, NY 10001.
 SAGE has expanded throughout New York City, with additional centers now located in Harlem, the Bronx, Brooklyn, and Staten Island.

 The Bronx Academy of Arts and Dance is a New York performing and visual art workshop space and performance venue located in The Bronx.
 Co-founded in 1998 by Arthur Aviles, dancer and choreographer who performed with the Bill T. Jones/Arnie Zane Dance Company, and Charles Rice-Gonzales, a writer, LGBT activist, and publicist.
 Focusing on works exploring the margins of Latino and LGBTQ cultures.
 The programs at BAAD! are made up of dancers, LGBTQ visual artists, women, and artists of color.

 The Bureau of General Services – Queer Division (BGSQD) is a queer cultural center, bookstore, and event space hosted by The Lesbian, Gay, Bisexual & Transgender Community Center in New York City.

 The Queer Big Apple Corps is a community symphonic and marching band.
 In 2020, they became the first LGBTQ+ band to perform in the Macy's Thanksgiving Day Parade.

-Bluestockings is a cooperatively-owned queer bookstore, community space, and café operating on the Lower East Side since 1999.
+Bluestockings was a cooperatively-owned queer bookstore, community space, and café operating on the Lower East Side from 1999 to 2025.

 The Leslie-Lohman Museum of Art in SoHo, Lower Manhattan, is the only museum in the world dedicated to artwork portraying the LGBTQ experience.

 The Leslie-Lohman Museum of Art (LLM) is located in Soho, Lower Manhattan, and is the only museum in the world dedicated to artwork documenting the LGBTQ+ experience.

-Lambda Legal is headquartered in New York City.
+Lambda Legal and GMHC are headquartered in New York City.

 The Lesbian Herstory Archives is located in a townhouse in Brooklyn.
 It has 12,000 photographs, over 11,000 books, 1,300 periodical titles, and 600 videos.
 There are also thousands of miscellaneous items.

 The Bronx Community Pride Center was previously located in the Bronx.
 The city government had funded the nonprofit agency.
 Lisa Winters, who headed the agency from 2004 until 2010, had stolen $143,000 from the agency; she was ultimately fired.
 She was convicted of stealing the funds and misusing a credit card belonging to another person.
 In April 2013 she received a prison sentence of two concurrent terms, each two to six years.
 Winters' theft resulted in the closure of the agency.

 The New York City Subway system commemorates Pride Month in June with Pride-themed posters and celebrated Stonewall 50 - WorldPride NYC 2019 in June 2019 with rainbow-themed Pride logos on the subway trains as well as Pride-themed MetroCards.